br4chu/johann/README.md

 # Introduction

-docker-compose-client is a simple Java library giving you the ability to communicate with docker-compose CLI tool from within JVM.
+Johann is a simple Java library giving you the ability to communicate with docker-compose CLI tool from within JVM.

 Useful for integration testing.